josieparis/EP-KP-transcriptomics/README.md

 Data for both species are in the directory Unique-tissue-enhanced-outputs

-This contains significant tissue-enhanced transcripts per species - they contain the gene symbol for the annotation
+This contains significant tissue-enhanced transcripts per species - they contain the gene symbol for the annotation.

-## Transcriptome annotations

-Contains the Trinotate .tsv file for the annotation of both species transcriptomes
+## Differentially Expressed Genes (DEGs)

+Contains the per tissue DEGs between the Emperor Penguin and King penguin.

+NB:

+Overexpressed genes in the Emperor penguin have a negative log2fold change

+Underexpressed genes in the Emperor penguin have a positive log2fold change